 - Sparkling Wines: Carbonated drinks are at their best when served as cold as possible.
 For Champagne and other sparklers, 40 degrees will do nicely.

-Most refrigerators operate with a compressor.
+- Compressor Systems: Most refrigerators operate with a compressor.
 This machine cools air by pumping a chemical refrigerant through coils.
 The refrigerant absorbs heat from the air inside your refrigerator and releases it into the air outside your fridge.
 The compressor is the part of your fridge that you hear humming when it's running.
 Large compressors can get loud when they cycle on, so check the decibel level.
 For reference, a whisper is about 30 decibels.

-Compressor wine coolers are highly efficient cooling systems, but they do need proper ventilation to let all that unwanted hot air escape from the area around their cooling coils.
+Compressor wine coolers are highly efficient cooling systems, but they need proper ventilation to let hot air escape from the area around their cooling coils.
 The location of the compressor will determine how your fridge can be used.

 - Built-in Wine Refrigerators: Undercounter wine coolers designed to slide snugly in between kitchen cabinets cannot have their compressors pressed against the wall.
 These need to be specially designed with coils and an exhaust grate on the bottom, where air can easily escape the unit.